BroadbandForum/usp/docs/specification/index.md

 #### Special Roles

-Two special Roles are identified by the `UntrustedRole` and `BannedRole` Parameters under the `ControllerTrust.` Object.
+Three special Roles are identified by the `UntrustedRole`, `BannedRole` and `SecuredRoles` Parameters under the `ControllerTrust.` Object.
 An Agent can expose these Parameters with read-only data model implementation if it simply wants to tell Controllers the names of these specific Roles.

 The `UntrustedRole` is the Role the Agent will automatically assign to any Controller that has not been authorized for a different Role.
 Any Agent that has a means of allowing a Controller’s Role to be changed (by users through a Challenge string, by other Controllers through modification of `Controller.{i}.AssignedRole`, or through some other external means) and that allows "unknown" Controllers to attach will need to have an "untrusted" Role defined; even if the identity of this Role is not exposed to Controllers through implementation of the `UntrustedRole` Parameter.

 The `BannedRole` (if implemented) is assigned automatically by the Agent to Controllers whose certificates have been revoked.
 If it is not implemented, the Agent can use the `UntrustedRole` for this, as well.
 It is also possible to simply implement policy for treatment of invalid or revoked certificates (e.g., refuse to connect), rather than associate them with a specific Role.
 This is left to the Agent policy implementation.

+The `SecuredRoles` (if implemented) is the Role assigned to Controllers that are authorized to have access to `secured` Parameter values.
+If the `SecuredRoles` is not assigned to a given Controller, or if the `SecuredRoles` is not implemented, then `secured` Parameters are to be considered as `hidden`, in which case the Agent returns a null value, e.g. an empty string, to this Controller, regardless of the actual value.
+Only Controllers with a secured Role assigned (and the appropriate permissions set), are able to have access to secured parameter values.

 #### A Controller’s Role